 How do you know what configuration settings to apply?

-Most commercially available firewall products, both hardware- and software-based, come pre-configured and ready to use.
-Since each firewall is different, you’ll need to read and understand the documentation that comes with it to determine whether the default settings on your firewall are sufficient for your needs.
+Most commercially available firewall products, both hardware and software based, come preconfigured and ready to use.
+Since each firewall is different, you will need to read and understand the documentation that comes with it to determine whether the default firewall settings are sufficient for your needs.
 This is particularly concerning because the “default” configuration is typically less restrictive, which could make your firewall more susceptible to compromise.
-Alerts about current malicious activity (such as US-CERT’s Cyber Security Alerts) sometimes include information about restrictions you can implement through your firewall.
+Alerts about current malicious activity (e.g., NCCIC’s Alerts) sometimes include information about restrictions you can implement through your firewall.

-Unfortunately, while properly configured firewalls may be effective at blocking some attacks, don’t be lulled into a false sense of security.
+Though properly configured firewalls may effectively block some attacks, do not be lulled into a false sense of security.
 Firewalls do not guarantee that your computer will not be attacked.
-Firewalls primarily help protect against malicious traffic, not against malicious programs (malware), and may not protect you if you accidentally install malware on your computer.
-However, using a firewall in conjunction with other protective measures (such as anti-virus software and safe computing practices) will strengthen your resistance to attacks.
-(See Understanding Anti-Virus Software and other security tips for more information.)
+Firewalls primarily help protect against malicious traffic, not against malicious programs (i.e., malware), and may not protect you if you accidentally install or run malware on your computer.
+However, using a firewall in conjunction with other protective measures (e.g., anti-virus software and safe computing practices) will strengthen your resistance to attacks.
+(See Good Security Habits and Understanding Anti-Virus Software for more information.)